 It means that actively using this method, we will understand for what types of testing new test cases must be designed and for what types we should just delete repeated testing which will hugely decrease the time for a final release and also will decrease a budget for development.
-And a quality of a code will improve, of course.
+And the quality of code will improve, of course.

-Test coverage of a code is a work which clearly shows in what percentage a written program code was tested.
+Test coverage of code is a work which clearly shows in what percentage a written program code was tested.

 Method of test coverage of software product is one of the first methods for global systematic testing.
 A record on its birthday has been maintained since 1963 when first materials on the correctness of writing the documents for testing technical products were published.